Mediaspree: Josetti Courtyards

 This structure is located on Rungerstraße 22–24 near Jannowitzbrücke.
 It was constructed in 1906 on a former wood storage site and consists of two complexes that extend to the river Spree and are listed as historical monuments.
 They present a challenging example for the characteristic trade complexes of Luisenstadt (de).
 Over the last century, these courtyards have been inhabited by a wood and metal processing plant, a cigarette factory belonging to the Jewish manufacturer Oskar Josetti (after whom the buildings are named), a documentary film studio, the GDR-era electronic chip manufacturer Robotron and, after the fall of the Berlin Wall, the Berlin Senate Administration for Finance.

 The building complex is owned by Eurohypo, which has put 13000 m2 of floorspace for rent since August 2004.
 Maintenance and management have been assigned to Beletage Immobilienkultur e.
 K. Over 260 distinct renters have taken up residence there, most of them working in the fields of design, art, culture and communication.
 In many cases these are self-employed workers, freelancers, small and expanding businesses as well as startup companies.
 Leases are signed with up to three months' notice for cancellation.

 By the end of 2012 most of the leases with smaller startup companies were cancelled since the new owner Oceanis S.A. from Luxembourg was renting the complex to companies like Daimler-Benz and Fab.com.

 Jannowitz-Center

 The Jannowitz-Center was designed by the architectural firm Hentrich-Petschnigg & Partner (HPP) and built between 1994 and 1997.
 It is situated directly at Jannowitzbrücke, on Brückenstraße 5/6, across from the Chinese embassy.
 It consists of a modern office and business complex of 30,000m² (322,917sq.ft), into which mostly retail stores and medium-scale businesses have settled.
-Three out of the nine floors are being rented by Techniker Krankenkasse (TK, de).
+Three out of the nine floors are being rented by Techniker Krankenkasse.
 The center is owned by Dazzle Zweite Berlin GmbH (based in Frankfurt am Main), which has contracted Tattersall Lorenz Immibilienverwaltung und -management GmbH for building maintenance.